hsiangbinhua/idugalic.github.io/_posts/2016-10-24-Being-a-software-architect.md

 ---
 layout: post
-title: Being a software architect - cheat sheet
+title: Being a software architect
 ---

 Being a software architect involves much more than just knowing technology.
 Aside from being an excellent developer, you also have to be a leader.